KANGAROO VALLEY Lenah Valley Tasmania

 The cottage that John Nevin built at Kangaroo Valley

 “T.J.
 Nevin Photo” inscribed on verso, ca. 1868.

 On July 12, 1871, John Nevin’s eldest son Thomas, married Elizabeth Rachel Day (1847-1914) at the Wesleyan Chapel, Kangaroo Valley.
-Elizabeth Rachel Day was the eldest daughter of Captain James Day, guard captain of the 99th Regiment and master-mariner, who had arrived on the Candahar with 60 troops and 260 convicts under his command (1842), and had served as well on Norfolk Island (1852).
+Elizabeth Rachel Day was the eldest daughter of master mariner Captain James Day and Rachel Pocock, and niece of merchant mariner Captain Edward Goldsmith.

-By 1872, John Nevin had leased an additional acre of land nearby for gardens and orchards from Maria Nairn, wife of William Edward Nairn (1812-1869), assistant comptroller of the Convict Department in 1843, in charge of the prisoners in Tasmania and Norfolk Island, and sheriff of Hobart in 1857-68.
-His wife Maria Nairn was a daughter of John Swan, Inspector of Police in the 1870s.
+In 1872, John Nevin leased an additional acre of land nearby for gardens and orchards from Maria Nairn, wife of William Edward Nairn (1812-1869), assistant comptroller of the Convict Department in 1843, in charge of the prisoners in Tasmania and Norfolk Island, and sheriff of Hobart in 1857-68.
+His wife Maria Nairn was a sister of John Swan, Inspector of Police in the 1870s.

 MEDIUM: albumen silver print sepia toned stereoscope,